 For SI: 1ft = 305 mm

-A case study of houses that are erected side by side in Valparaiso United States has been taken to compare two types of frames.
-The configuration of each type of house is almost same with similar types of the floor plans, orientations and dimensions (Demonstration, 2012).
+A case study of houses erected side by side in Valparaiso, United States, has been taken to compare two types of frames.
+Each type of house configuration is almost the same, with similar floor plans, orientations and dimensions (Demonstration, 2012).

 Table 3‑11 Dimensions for Valparaiso demonstration homes